olalonde/worm/README.md

 - Idea: disregard cache: savee, disregard cache and validations: saveee, etc.  LOL :)
 - Handle created_at updated_at! maybe that should be a presave hook instead of bloating the core?
 - Bug when defining model with same name more than once
+- Implement automatic lazy loading using function generators??
+- Use a task queue for db operations... this would allow us to add operations anywhere in the code.
+Would be helpful for self-referential relationships... if self referential relationship detected, add update to queue that updates the referenced ID?

 [![Build Status](https://travis-ci.org/olalonde/worm.png)](https://travis-ci.org/olalonde/worm) [![NPM version](https://badge.fury.io/js/worm.png)](http://badge.fury.io/js/worm)